EliasTaolela/VideoGameAPI/README.md

 Copy
 Edit
 dotnet run
-The API will be available at https://localhost:5001 or http://localhost:5000.
+The API will be available at (https://localhost:7291/scalar/v1)

 Usage
 Retrieve all games